bmndc/nokia-leo/README.md

 In both cases, the phone's screen should blink with a 'enabled by KaiOS' logo then become blank.
 This is normal behaviour letting you know you're in EDL mode and you can proceed.

-5. Run the Zadig tool and select Options > List All Devices.
+5. Run the Zadig tool and select *Options > List All Devices*.
 In the front dropdown menu, select `QHSUSB__BULK` (your device in EDL mode).
 In the target driver box (which the green arrow is pointing to), click on the up/down arrows until you see `libusb-win32` and click on Replace Driver.

 ![listall.png](/assets/listall.png)
 ![qhsusb.png](/assets/qhsusb.png)